-Antibiotic stewardshipin farming is critical to preserve the efficacy of these essential drugs for human and animal health.
+Our aim is to facilitate for and develop solutions for responsible use of antibiotics in seafood production.
+Antibiotic stewardship in farming is critical to preserve the efficacy of these essential drugs for human and animal health, and also for minimizing risks for people and the environment.
 Good stewardship is also critical for the reputation of the aquaculture sector, which recently has come under scrutiny following examples of poor practice.
-We are working with industry, academia, and relevant associations to develop science-based solutions for a broad range of aquaculture systems which will reduce use and improve controls on antibiotic stewardship in seafood production.
-The goal is to helpavoid negative impacts on human and animal health and wellbeing which will arise through antimicrobial resistance if certain practices continue
+SeaBOS should take the lead in the development towards a transparent and responsible aquaculture sector.
+We are working with industry, academia, and relevant associations to develop science-based solutions for a broad range of aquaculture systems – enabling a Code of Conduct of responsible antibiotic use.
+When implemented this will reduce use and improve controls on antibiotic stewardship in seafood production.
+We particularly focus on the reduction and ultimately elimination of the use of antibiotics that are classed as critically important to human health and as such should not be used for animal or seafood treatments.
+The goal is to help avoid negative impacts on human and animal health and wellbeing which will arise through antimicrobial resistance if certain practices continue.

 Together with biotech company Benchmark Animal Health, Cermaq

 works to develop a vaccine against salmon diseases caused by the Tenacibaculum bacteria.
 A preventative vaccine for these diseases would provide huge benefit for a sustainable development of the aquaculture industry.